SPREP/mhews/README.md

 The server runs on your PC and the Android phone needs to access it.
 So, your PC and phone must be connected to the same LAN (e.g. connected to the same WiFi AP)

 ## File structure
-This project follows the Meteor's recommended file structure. https://guide.meteor.com/structure.html
+This project tries to follow the Meteor's recommended file structure. https://guide.meteor.com/structure.html

 - client: Contains the main.js as the client application's entry point.
 - server: Contains the main.js as the server application's entry point.